scribe-security/docs/docs/ci-integrations/github/actions/action-bom.md

 See details [attestations](docs/attestations.md)

 ## .gitignore
-It is recommended to add output directory value to your .gitignore file.
+It is recommended to add output directory value to your .gitignore file.  <br />
 By default add `**/scribe` to your `.gitignore`.

 # Integrations